hiramvillarreal/arduino-bluetooth-temperature/README.md

 Raspberry pi GUI sensor value
 =============================

-The article is about using a Raspberry Pi and a sensormodule to measure humidity in your home right from your HDMI  display.
+The article is about using a Raspberry Pi and a sensor module to measure humidity in your home right from your HDMI display.

 You can find the article derivated from on the Open Home Automation website: